Zhuzili-lys/Underwater-Lidar-Simulation/README.md

 # Underwater-Lidar-Simulation
 The implementation for the Capstone design sponsored by Sophoton for underwater Lidar.
+Code runs on MATLAB R2022b(earlier versions should also work) with signal processing toolbox.

 ## 2022/11/12
 The generation for the signals described by: